temetvince/x3ap-swm2/README.md

 3. Download and install ReShade: https://reshade.me/
 4. When asked for the game, browse and select X3AP.exe in your x3 install folder
 5. The game uses Direct3D 9
-6. When asked, install all the shaders.
-Everything.
-All of them
+6. When asked, select 'temetvince.ini' as the preset from which to install shaders
 7. Copy the contents for SW Mayhem 2 from "x3 terran conflict" to your x3 install folder install folder (probably named "x3 terran conflict").
 It should ask you if you want to overwrite a bunch of files.
 Say yes!
-8. If you want to disable the optional font, then go to your game's 'x3 terran conflict' folder.
-Delete the 'f' folder.
+8. If you want to enable the optional font, then go to your game's 'x3 terran conflict' folder.
+Rename the 'RENAME_ME_TO_f' folder to simply 'f'.
 Notice the LicenseAndCopyright file for your information.
 The original author's work can be found here: https://github.com/belluzj/fantasque-sans

-## Graphics Improvement Mod
-* You can take before/after screenshots that save to your root install folder with the PrintScrn button on your keyboard.
-To access the options in game, press [SHIFT]+[~] (or [SHIFT]+[`])

 ## Settings
 * Difficulty (starting threat level) and many other settings can be set in addon/t/1000-L044.xml.
-* Some other settings can be changed in the '9979-L044.xml' file located in the 'x3 terran conflict/addon/t/' directory

 ## Development Features
 * Debug scripts for development.
 It can take in any text decodable object, say an array of tables, and output it in game to the user